 What is the Downside to Medicare Advantage Plans?

-The downside to Medicare Advantage really depends on who you are and your health condition.
-Cost is a big potential downside if you don’t have assistance from Medicaid or retiree benefits.
+The downside to Medicare Advantage depends on who you are and your health condition.
+Cost is a big potential downside if you don’t have Medicaid or retiree benefits.

 Referrals are a potential downside if you need frequent care or you want a choice in the providers you use.
 These downsides do not exist with Original Medicare and Medigap policies.

-Another downside to Medicare Advantage is the annual In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
-Health plan enrollment is ordinarily subject to restrictions. period every fall.
-This is when you can choose a new plan, but it’s also when insurers can change their plans and provider networks.
+Another downside to Medicare Advantage is the annual open enrollment period every fall.
+This is when you can choose a new plan and when insurers can change their plans, provider networks, and cost-sharing.

 Find Plans in your area with your ZIP Code